-- Kivalliq issued 1,000,000 common shares from treasury to NTI staged over 36 months beginning after final TSX:V approval for the spin-out transaction.
+- Kivalliq issued 1,000,000 common shares from treasury to NTI staged over 36 months beginning after final TSX Venture Exchange approval for the spin-out transaction.
 Upon completion of a feasibility study on any portion of the property, NTI has the option of taking either a 25% participating interest or a 7.5% net profits royalty in the specific area subject to the feasibility study. - Upon completion of a National Instrument 43-101 compliant report that outlines a measured resource of at least 12 million pounds of uranium, Kivalliq will pay NTI a cash sum of \$1,000,000.

 As a consequence of the land claims settlement, the Inuit Owned Lands are not subject to royalty obligations to the Government of Canada, but instead are subject to an underlying 12% net profits royalty payable on all minerals to NTI.
 During periods of positive operating revenue, gross uranium revenue shall be calculated as 130% of the value of the product.
 Starting December 31, 2008, Kivalliq is to pay annual advance royalty payments to NTI in the sum of \$50,000 annually (2008 - 2014 paid).
-NTI has allowed the Company to defer the annual advance royalty payments due on December 31, 2015 and 2016 to December 31, 2019 and 2020, respectively.
-The \$50,000 payment originally due December 31, 2015 was recorded as a long-term liability.
+NTI has allowed the Company to defer the annual advance royalty payments due on December 31, 2015, 2016, and 2018 to December 31, 2019, 2020 and 2021, respectively.
+The \$50,000 payments originally due December 31, 2015 and December 31, 2016 are recorded as a long-term liability.
+The payment for December 31, 2017 was paid subsequent to September 30, 2017.